medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

 EOF
 ```

-* Add a user configration to `~/.kube/config`.
+* Create a credential-setup script which add a user configration to `~/.kube/config`.
 Adapt this script to your needs.
 Especially, the `IDP_ISSUER_URL`.
 This script is just an example.

+**Add this script to cron in order to never worry about stale tokens!
+I use `*/30 * * * * /home/medined/medined-credentials-setup.sh`.
+If you want to get fancy, you can use $LOGNAME instead of hardcoding the user name.**

 ```bash
 USERNAME=medined